Procedures for Investigating Allegations of Research Misconduct Made Against Students - 2023/24

 4.2 On receipt of the Complainant’s written statement the Head of School will:

-ainform the Head of Postgraduate Research Service (for postgraduate research students) or the Head of Learning and Teaching Services, Quality (for taught students) of the formal allegation of research misconduct
+a inform the Associate Director (Postgraduate Research) (for postgraduate research students) or the Head of Learning and Teaching Services, Quality (for taught students) of the formal allegation of research misconduct

 b. formally acknowledge receipt of the allegation to the Complainant and advise them of the Procedure that will be followed, within 10 working days of receipt of the allegation